What Is An RC Quadrocopter

 For ease of explanation, I will stick with the quadrotor variety as it is the most common, and if you do end up getting this type of RC helicopter, most likely what you will be starting out with.

-The reason RC quadrocopters and multi rotors are fairly new is the complex and rather heavy computing/processing power required to accurately control all the propellers to not only move the heli about, but to keep it stable.
+The reason RC quadrocopters / multi-rotors / drones haven't been around for decades like RC airplanes and helicopters is the complex and rather heavy computing/processing power required to accurately control all the propellers to not only move the heli about, but to keep it stable.

 Multi rotors are inherently unstable!